 But India and the EU both face different pressures today than when they started five years ago.
 Following a year of economic turmoil, Europe is eager to reach India's young and upwardly mobile market of 1.2 billion people, while India wants to prove its place among the world's economic powerhouses.

-Now would also be an ideal time for India's government to show progress on a pact that can distract from a year of embarrassing corruption scandals.
+This year would also be ideal for India's government to show progress on a pact that can distract from a recent string of embarrassing corruption scandals.
+Indian and EU officials did not discuss the concerns over Indian generics with reporters after their meeting on Friday.

 The EU is India's biggest trading partner, accounting last year for $92 billion in bilateral sales.
 The trade pact, they say, would lift that to an annual $237 billion by 2015.